 The best advantage of the steps carried out to the buildings as seismic retrofits are capable of giving protection to the buildings against most of the natural calamities like tropical cyclones, tornadoes, and severe winds from thunderstorms.

-- Providing more strength and capacity of individual structural elements in the building by selectively upgrading the local capacity through deformation, increasing the ductility, strength or stiffness of individual structural components
+- Providing more strength and capacity of individual structural elements in the building by selectively upgrading the local capacity through deformation, increasing the ductility, strength, or stiffness of individual structural components

 - Providing sliding connections like passageway bridges to allow additional movement between seismically independent structures in the building

-- Add more numbers of seismic friction dampers to provide the building with required amounts of damping for additional stiffness in the building.
+- Add more numbers of seismic friction dampers to provide the building with the required amounts of damping for additional stiffness in the building.

 As many new performance-based earthquake engineering solutions are designed, now they should be used to bring in the positive effects on the performance objectives sought to be achieved irrespective of the building types or the types of soil they are built on.
-These performance levels must be tuned towards providing
+These performance levels must be tuned towards providing.

 - Public Safety: the seismic retrofitting, in this case, must be done in such a way that there is minimum loss of life or injuries to the occupants of the building or those who are passing by during severe seismic activities.
-These retrofits are done in such a way that people inside the building have sufficient time to exit the building, and in case if there is a complete collapse of the building it must be able to be completely torn down and removed easily.
+These retrofits are done in such a way that people inside the building have sufficient time to exit the building, and in case if there is a complete collapse of the building, it must be able to be completely torn down and removed easily.

-- Survivability of the Building: when this type of retrofit is applied to a dwelling unit or a commercial building it must remain safe to exit for sufficient time and it must be able to be repaired without making a complete replacement.
-The retrofits to these buildings can keep the building in a safe condition and it remains good for occupation.
+- Survivability of the Building: when this type of retrofit is applied to a dwelling unit or a commercial building, it must remain safe to exit for sufficient time, and it must be able to be repaired without making a complete replacement.
+The retrofits to these buildings can keep the building in a safe condition, and it remains good for occupation.

-- Retaining of Structural Functionalities: in this type of retrofit the base structure of the building is made to remain undamaged and the building continues to be in a state fit for human occupation and the repairs required after seismic activity are only cosmetic like plastering of minor cracks, setting right drywalls or stucco, etc
+- Retaining of Structural Functionalities: in this type of retrofit, the base structure of the building is made to remain undamaged, and the building continues to be in a state fit for human occupation, and the repairs required after seismic activity are only cosmetic like plastering of minor cracks, setting right drywalls or stucco, etc.

-- Unaffected Structure: in this type of performance objective the retrofits are done in such a way that the building remains unscathed even after a severe seismic activity and the building remains in a fit condition as it was before the seismic event.
+- Unaffected Structure: in this type of performance objective, the retrofits are done in such a way that the building remains unscathed even after a severe seismic activity, and the building remains in a fit condition as it was before the seismic event.

 Some Of The Most Used Seismic Retrofitting Techniques:

 - Supplementary Dampers: Help in absorbing the energy of motion and is provided with means to convert it to heat energy.
-This can reduce the resonant effects in the building structure which are rigidly attached to the ground.
-In addition to this supplementary damping is provided to reduce the displacement and acceleration demand that arises within the building structures.
-As these supplementary dampers act similarly to Shock absorbers in vehicles these are good to withstand the effects of the initial shock as well as the periodic resonant motion of the structure that repeated ground motion induces by way of aftershocks.
+This can reduce the resonant effects in the building structure, which are rigidly attached to the ground.
+In addition to this, supplementary damping is provided to reduce the displacement and acceleration demand that arises within the building structures.
+As these supplementary dampers act similarly to Shock absorbers in vehicles, these are good to withstand the effects of the initial shock as well as the periodic resonant motion of the structure that repeated ground motion induces by way of aftershocks.

 - Slosh Tank: This is yet another of the seismic retrofitting techniques that use large tanks of water placed at strategic locations in the building to arrest the lateral swaying motions in building structures.
-The slosh tanks are designed in such a way that the water in the tank moves back and forth in a controlled motion countering the effects of the swaying and resonance inducing motions caused by earthquakes.
-This technique uses the principles of counteracting mass movement, energy dissipation, and vibration damping by converting the kinetic energy of the water in the tank to heat by the baffles
+The slosh tanks are designed in such a way that the water in the tank moves back and forth in a controlled motion countering the effects of the swaying and resonance-inducing motions caused by earthquakes.
+This technique uses the principles of counteracting mass movement, energy dissipation, and vibration damping by converting the kinetic energy of the water in the tank to heat by the baffles.

 Thus, now various techniques are being used to bring the desired performance levels in guarding different types of buildings from the devastating effects of the earthquakes and safeguard the life and properties during severe seismic events.